 - Consider reviewing previous requests to change account details to confirm whether they were genuine or not.

-- To avoid your customers acting on an instruction purporting to be from you, alert them to this type of fraud.
+- To avoid your customers acting on an instruction allegedly from you, alert them to this type of fraud.

-Once you are a victim of this type of fraud it is always prudent to first notify the Police.
+If you have been a victim of this type of fraud, notify the Police immediately.

 - Finally, check with your insurer to see if it is an insurable loss.

 Please remember that electronic payments are made based on the account number only.
 Any account name given is not routinely checked as part of the automated payment process.
-This is the same for all South African Banks.
 It is your responsibility to ensure the account details being used are correct, by conducting an independent verification.